- Cats have received somewhat of a bad name in many cultures and that is especially true for black or dark furred cats.

 #4.
 York Chocolate

 Also called York for short, the York Chocolate is an American show cat breed.
 Sporting a tapered tail and a long, fluffy coat, it was developed from crossing longhair cats of mixed ancestry after color-selecting; namely, a black longhaired sire and a black-and-white longhaired mother.
-The result was a medium-hair cat that was a solid chocolate color, a diluted brown called lavender, or lavender/brown, and hazel, golden, or green eyes.
+The result was a medium-hair all brown cat that was a solid chocolate color, a diluted brown called lavender, or lavender/brown, and hazel, golden, or green eyes.
 An intelligent, even-tempered, energetic, loyal, affectionate, and curious breed, it greatly enjoys being a lap cat and following its owner around.

 Suggested Brown Cat Name: Mocha

 Mocha is a drink of coffee with chocolate added, but it also describes a light shade resembling chocolate color.

 #5.
 Oriental Shorthair